raybritton/json-query/README.md

 * To list person object from a list of people name contains "Dr"
     * `SELECT ELEMENT FROM ".people" WHERE "full_name" # "Dr"`

-See [JQL](https://github.com/raybritton/json-query/blob/master/JQL.md) for more information
+See [JQL](https://github.com/raybritton/json-query/blob/master/JQL.md) or these [syntax diagrams](https://jql.dokku-ray.app/docs) for more information

 ### CLI